mojaloop/pisp-project/docs/linking/README.md

   the ability to view a balance of a specific account and send funds from an account).

-Some information depends on the authentication channel used (either web or OTP).
+Some information depends on the authentication channel used (either Web or OTP).
 Specically, if the web authentication channel is used, the following extra information is required: